 When I heard the diagnosis, my heart dropped.
-I have three children—how would they react?
+I have three children — how would they react?
 What would my husband do if I died?
 As I started building the medical team that would help save my life, I realized I needed to take one step at a time.
+I couldn't think about everything all at once.
 All my choices coalesced into a plan: a lumpectomy followed by chemotherapy and radiation.
 Once that plan was in place, I knew I could get through it.

 As a third-grade teacher, my students were on my mind a lot.
 I love my job as a teacher, I love my school, and I didn’t want my students to worry.
-I planned to keep working during my treatment, so the school psychologist and I sat down and talked with my class.
-The kids had a lot of great questions, which we answered as truthfully and completely as we could.
+I planned to keep working during my treatment, so the school psychologist and I talked with my class.
+The kids had a lot of great questions, which we answered as truthfully as we could.
 The entire school community rallied around me.
 When I went back to teaching after my surgery, my students threw me a Welcome Back party, which included homemade signs, treats, and an original song that they wrote and played on their recorders.
-It was so special!
+It was so special.

 I often felt helpless during my breast-cancer journey, so it was good to control one part of my health: my weight.
-I’d joined Weight Watchers before my diagnosis, and in addition to attending meetings, I use a Weight Watchers personal coach.
-We consult on the phone, and she creates an action plan.
+I’d joined WW before my diagnosis, and in addition to using the Digital tools and attending WW Workshops, I also signed up for Personal Coaching.
+My WW Coach and I consult on the phone, and she creates an action plan.
 During my treatment, if she knew I couldn’t track one week because of everything that was going on, she set a different goal for me, like upping my water intake.
 That was enough to keep me focused.
 It gave me peace, knowing that I was doing what was best for my body.